dinosoldic/StimEval/README.md

 # StimEval

-**StimEval** is a cross-platform application for the presentation and evaluation of emotional stimuli, inspired by the *EvalEmo* software developed by Lis Carretié and collaborators.
+**StimEval** is a cross-platform application for the presentation and evaluation of emotional stimuli.
-It allows researchers to display images, sounds, or videos and collect subjective ratings of emotional or cognitive responses in a controlled environment.
+It allows researchers to display images and collect subjective ratings of emotional or cognitive responses in a controlled environment.

 Built with [Tauri](https://tauri.app), [React](https://react.dev), and [Rust](https://www.rust-lang.org/), StimEval is lightweight, privacy-friendly, and runs natively on all major operating systems.